Giovanni Battista de' Cavalieri

-Giovanni Battista de'Cavalieri (1526–1597), an Italian engraver, was born at Villa Lagarina and died at Rome.
-His style of engraving resembles that of Aeneas Vico.
+Giovanni Battista de' Cavalieri (1526–1597), an Italian engraver, was born at Villa Lagarina and died at Rome.
+His style of engraving resembles that of Enea Vico.
 Many of his plates are copies after the great Italian masters; they are etched, and finished with the graver.
 He was very laborious, and his plates number nearly 380.
 The following are those most worthy of notice.